csirmaz-lit/Primus-Vittason/book.md

 “‘The Experience is the realization that I am completely at odds with everything else in the world, past, present, or future; for nothing else is I; everything else is different.’

 “In fact, let me stop here for a bit.
 You can already see a focus on the I: I am trapped, I am unique.
 Why unique?
-Because whatever is trapped inside my body, is unique to me—it is me.
+Because whatever is trapped inside my body, is unique to me — it is me.
 It marks a unique part of space for the body it is connected to.
 This body looks very similar to other human bodies, but that is not really true: it’s inherently different from all others because they are not me.
 In fact, it is (and I am) inherently different from everything else in the world, for everything else is not me, too.

 “This separation of the I from the rest of the world is already there in Descartes, who could only assume the existence of the I, but not the existence of anything else.